Robert Priester

-Robert Priester (born December 25, 1993) is a professional gridiron football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Robert Priester (born December 25, 1993) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Toronto Argonauts in 2022 and 2024.

 College career

 Priester played college football for the Wyoming Cowboys from 2014 to 2017.
 He played in 36 games where he had 139 tackles, one interception, one sack, three forced fumbles, and three fumble recoveries.

 Professional career

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 On May 22, 2018, Priester signed with the Winnipeg Blue Bombers.
 Following 2018 training camp, he was placed on the team's practice roster, but made his professional debut on September 8, 2018, against the Saskatchewan Roughriders in the Banjo Bowl, where he recorded three defensive tackles.
 He played in the team's next game against the Montreal Alouettes before returning to the practice roster and ultimately being released on October 16, 2018.

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 After the conclusion of the 2018 CFL season, Priester signed with the Edmonton Eskimos on December 17, 2018.
 He retired following training camp in 2019, but returned to the team on September 16, 2019, and spent one month on the practice roster before being released on October 21, 2019.